grid-line

 For example, PyTrends is an open-source Python library that provides its own methods for interacting with Google Trends data.

-At no point are you actually dealing with the Google Trends API (because there isn’t one).
+At no point are you actually dealing with the Google Trends API.

 Instead, you're simply establishing a connection to Google and using Python to build a payload, retrieve it, and make queries to the payload.